-The Marine Corps Marathon happened this two weeks ago in Arlington and DC, and it was anything but optimum conditions.
+The Marine Corps Marathon happened here two weeks ago, and it was anything but optimum conditions.
 With rain, 98% humidity, and soaring temps, it felt more like racing in Florida than in Northern Virginia.
 Ironically, the unofficial Marine Corps motto is “Improvise, adapt, overcome”, and that is exactly what tens of thousands of runners had to do in order to complete this most challenging of races.

 The mental fortitude that allows us to improvise in unforeseen situations, adapt to changing circumstances, and overcome obstacles that threaten success, can be the difference between finishing a workout or a race strong, or falling short.
 Here are three great examples of improvising, adapting, and overcoming different challenges to achieve success when fitness endeavors go awry: